changeworld/azure-docs.ja-jp/articles/store-sendgrid-php-how-to-send-email.md

      <head></head>
      <body>
      <p>Hello -name-,<br>
-     Thank you for your interest in our products.
-We have set up an appointment to call you at -time- EST to discuss your needs in more detail.
+     Thank you for your interest in our products.We have set up an appointment to call you at -time- EST to discuss your needs in more detail.

      Regards,